 Scroll Down to see Tabaliah Doing Tricks, Backpacking, in Harness and more....

 Growth photos of Tabaliah.
-We are taking these by the bicycle wheel, we are planning for Tabaliah to be my "bicycling buddy', the dog that goes with me when I ride my bicycle.
+We took Tabaliah's 'baby photos' by the bicycle wheel, we are planning for Tabaliah to be my "bicycling buddy', the dog that goes with me when I ride my bicycle.
 See our page for Bicycle Springer for safe ways to take your dog with you when you ride your bicycle.

-This Winter has been HARSH out here in SW SD, and on some weeks we just did not get her photos, so I added a few, just to fill and so that you could see her growth.
+Normally we try to take a photo of our puppies each week, they grow so quickly and change so much in a weeks time!
+Tabaliah's first Winter in SD, however, was very HARSH, and on some weeks we just did not get her photos, so I added a few, just to fill and so that you could see her growth.

 TRAINING TABALIAH BEGAN RIGHT AWAY AND CONTINUES